David Koloane: Life

-David Koloane was born on 5 June 1938 in the township of Alexandra, a suburb of Johannesburg in South Africa.
-Already during high school he started being interested in art and doing art in his leisure time when not working to earn money for the family.
-From 1974 to 1977 Koloane attended art classes at the Bill Ainslie Studios, which later became the Johannesburg Art Foundation.
+Between the years 1974-1977, Koloane attended art classes at the Bill Ainslie Studios, which later became the Johannesburg Art Foundation.
 In 1977, Koloane was one of the founding members of the first black gallery in South Africa, located in Johannesburg.
-His increasing dedication to art led him to start teaching at a high school in a township, first as a part-time job, later full-time.
-Also in the following years Koloane was very active and committed: in 1982, he co-curated the Culture and Resistance Arts Festival in Botswana, from 1986 to 1988 he was the curator of the Fuba Art Gallery in Johannesburg and in 1990 he co-ordinated and co-curated the Zabalaza Festivals in London, England.
+His ever-increasing dedication to art led him to start teaching part-time at a high school in a township, which eventually transitioned to full-time teaching.
+In the following years, Koloane remained active and committed to his craft.